Challenger's field of dreams will soon be a reality

 That will be fine with the players, a number of whom were present for the groundbreaking.

-“I’m very happy that we can all have this new field as a family here,” said Jonathan Chase.
+“I’m very happy that we can all have this new field as a family here,” Jonathan Chase said.

 There’s a Phase 4, after the fields are open and play has begun, he said.
 It includes bleachers, dugouts and lights to accommodate the families and fans who come out to the games, as more money becomes available.